Italian Lentil Soup New Year’s Tradition

 Here are two of the most popular soups on the blog:

-My husband and I wish you a new year of 2021 filled with health, happiness, prosperity, and all beautiful things.
+Wishing you a new year of 2023 filled with health, happiness, prosperity, and all beautiful things.

 This is a very traditional soup that Italians enjoy for ringing in the new year!
 It’s absolutely delicious too!
 But hey, we all need a little bit more good health and good fortune too!

 - 2 cups lentils, rinsed twice in a colander under cold water